 - Ten weeks of additional online coursework beginning May 8, 2017 (included in the $3,500 course fee).

 MIT has been a leader in computing education since the 1960s.
 That leadership began with the seminal work of Seymour Papert, work that is today more influential than ever.
 The same research is assuming a major role in the emerging world of mobile computing, through MIT App Inventor, a free, blocks-based visual programming language that enables everyone, even those with no prior coding experience, to create mobile apps for Android devices.
 Currently, over five million MIT App Inventor users from 195 countries have created over 20 million mobile apps in the easy-to-use web application.
 Beyond teaching people to code and providing an on-ramp to computer science, MIT App Inventor users also learn a wealth of other skills including: computational thinking, problem solving, engineering design, logic, and entrepreneurship.

-The application deadline for this course is April 7, 2017
+The application deadline for this course has been extended to April 19

 Master Trainers will develop expertise in the following areas:

 - The App Inventor mission and mobile computing education

 - App Inventor technical set-up, platform navigation, software development & trouble-shooting